 The surgical consultation itself is a frightening experience and can do tremendous harm through the power of the nocebo effect.
 Therefore, patients are cautioned to prepare themselves for the evaluation using this easy-to-follow guide.

-In this essay, we will discuss surgical consultations for neck and back pain in order to help maximize chances for effectual treatment.
+In this essay, we will discuss the surgical consultation for back pain process in order to help maximize chances for effectual treatment.
 We will provide guidance on the types of questions to ask the surgeon, as well as shed light on some warning signs that might contraindicate surgery as the best course of treatment.

-Surgical consults are usually recommended for patients who suffer from several distinct varieties of acute or chronic dorsalgia.
+Surgical consultation for back pain is usually recommended for patients who suffer from several distinct varieties of acute or chronic dorsalgia.
 Most surgical evaluations are indicated for patients whose pain has not resolved with time and conservative care or for patients whose pain has worsened despite receiving nonsurgical therapy.
 Some surgical consults are ordered in cases of acute trauma, even when the pain is the result of a fresh spinal injury or when the patient demonstrates serious neurological impairment, such as in the cases of cauda equina syndrome, paralysis or incontinence.

 Surgeons are usually scheduled by referral from a primary care provider or from a nonsurgical specialist, such as an orthopedist, chiropractor or neurologist.
 When it comes to back pain surgery, patients must seek out a specialist who focuses on the spine and preferably, the exact diagnosis presented.